 Program Overview: Begin this multi-day adventure with a day of birding in Yosemite’s Hodgdon Meadow area with a naturalist guide.
-You’re first day will be spent visiting different meadows in the park to look and listen for birds.
+Your first day will be spent visiting different meadows in the park to look and listen for birds.
 You’ll learn about some of the common birds that we’ll likely see up close and personal over the course of the trip, and get an orientation to the Yosemite MAPS (Monitoring Avian Productivity and Survivorship) bird-banding program.

 Spend the next two days primarily in Ackerson Meadow and at Crane Flat, where you’ll explore a range of park habitats, including forests, meadows and rocky cliffs.
 Over the course of two mornings, you’ll learn to identify some of Yosemite’s many avian species, from tiny canyon wrens to powerful peregrine falcons.
 You’ll be joined by ornithologist Sarah Stock, a Yosemite National Park wildlife biologist, for a close-up, hands-on look at bird-banding, the special technique scientists use to track and study birds.
 You’ll see researchers remove birds from mist nets, carefully place a band on the bird’s leg, and measure and record information about each individual.
 Through all of this you will find that our biologists put the safety and care of these birds first — they care deeply about the birds and have been well trained to avoid stressing them out during this process.